ericcolon/Random-Forests/README.md

 # Random-Forests
 ### Random Forest Classification/Regression Application in Python Using scikit-learn

-This repository contains the analysis of baseball statistics using MLB Statcast Metrics.
+This repository contains the prediction of baseball statistics using MLB Statcast Metrics.

 **Goals**